These are some of the books on probability and statistics that we've found

 interesting or useful.

-Taking Chances: Winning With Probability
+Taking Chances: Winning with Probability

-John Haigh, Oxford University Press
+John Haigh, OUP Oxford

 I liked this book so much that, after reading my library's copy, I went out